 - salt and pepper to taste

-- 3 sausage links of your choice sliced, I used andouille style
+- 3 sausage links of your choice sliced; andouille-style is good, so is chorizo

 - 15 oz canned diced tomatoes fire-roasted and Rotel style also work